Table of Contents

 Step 2: Evaluate Your Production Line

-- Understand and measure the cost of your equipment downtime—those ‘extra 15 minutes’ to repair equipment might be costing your organization serious money.
+- Understand and measure the cost of your equipment downtime—those “extra 15 minutes” to repair equipment may be costing your organization serious extra money.

 Step 3: Update Technology

-Understand what technology is used across your organization, both on the hardware side and the software side.
 Technology debt is an unpleasant fact of life for businesses today.
-If you don’t provide your team with the tools they need to be efficient, you’ll find yourself losing more customers to more efficient competitors.
+If you don’t provide your team with the tools it needs to be efficient, you’ll find yourself losing both customers and employees.

-- Understand the state of your internal technology and assess how any inefficiencies may be causing bottlenecks in your operation.
+- Review your organization’s internal technology state and assess how any inefficiencies may be causing bottlenecks in your operation.

 - Modern technology attracts the best talent and the best customers.

-- Consider MaintainX to help keep your team on the same page and streamline operations.
+- Consider MaintainX to help keep your team on the same page and streamline processes.

 Step 4: Identify Production Bottlenecks

-Some bottlenecks are purely administrative.
-Are you always waiting for sign-off approval on something before you can proceed?
-Do part replacements require approval that eats into your downtime?
+On the other hand, some bottlenecks are purely administrative.
+Are you always waiting for sign-off approval before you can proceed?
+For example, do simple part replacements require approval that eats into your downtime?

-- Take care to think outside the box when evaluating your processes to look beyond the obvious bottlenecks.
+- Think outside the box when evaluating your SOPs to look beyond production bottlenecks.

-- Identify and present bottlenecks to your management to initiate problem-solving steps.
+- Identify and present the issues you uncover to management to initiate problem-solving steps.

 Step 5: Find and Eliminate Wastefulness

-- Wastefulness is not always obvious to day-to-day operators
+- Wastefulness is not always evident to day-to-day operators.

-- Standard operating procedures can help measure efficiency across your team and identify areas to improve.
+- Standard operating procedures can help measure efficiency across your teams and identify areas to improve.

-- Human energy waste can cost staggering amounts of capital each year when aggregated across your workforce.
+- Wasted human energy can cost staggering amounts of capital each year when aggregated across your workforce.

 Step 6: Consider Recycling

+A disorganized team is inefficient.
 Organize and standardize your processes across the board.
-From the way your tools are handled on the shop floor to the way your team collaborates, everything that can be run with a repeatable process can be optimized over time.
+From how your tools are handled on the shop floor to how your team collaborates, everything that can run with a repeatable process should be optimized.

 Make it your goal to quantify and organize every process your company puts into practice—and not just those on the shop floor.
-How does your front office receive production updates from the floor?
-How does your warehouse team know when things are ready to ship?
+Ask yourself questions like: How does your front office receive production updates from the floor?
+How does your warehouse team know when products are ready to ship?
 How is all of this communicated?

-Does your team have to check their email inbox, text messages, phone calls, walkie-talkies, and office paper inbox to be fully in the loop?
+Do your team members have to check their email inboxes, text messages, phone calls, walkie-talkies, and office paper inboxes to be fully in the loop?
 Streamlining and organizing your internal communications have compounding benefits that begin immediately.

-- If your processes aren’t standardized, they are disorganized.
+- If your processes aren’t standardized, they may be disorganized.

-- Organize your processes so that you can measure results and work to improve them.
+- Organize your processes so you can measure results and work to improve them.